Directorate-General for Neighbourhood and Enlargement Negotiations

-This Directorate-General was operational until 1 February 2025.
-The Directorate-General for the Middle East, North Africa and the Gulf and the Directorate-General for Enlargement and Eastern Neighbourhood have taken over its responsibilities.
+The Directorate-General for Neighbourhood and Enlargement Negotiations (DG NEAR) was a Directorate-General of the European Commission operational until 1 February 2025.
+The Directorate-General for the Middle East, North Africa and the Gulf (DG MENA) and the Directorate-General for Enlargement and Eastern Neighbourhood (DG ENEST) have taken over its responsibilities.

-The Directorate-General for Neighbourhood and Enlargement Negotiations (DG NEAR) is a Directorate-General of the European Commission.
-The body is responsible for the enlargement process of the European Union and for the European Neighbourhood Policy.
+The body was responsible for the enlargement process of the European Union and for the European Neighbourhood Policy.
 The European Union over the years has expanded to 27 members from the first six Member States who signed the Treaty of Rome.

-The current Director-General is Gert Jan Koopman, the former Director-General for Budget.
+The current Director-General for Enlargement and Eastern Neighbourhood is Gert Jan Koopman, the former Director-General for Budget.
 The Directorate-General is organised into five Directorates, plus the Support Group for Ukraine (SGUA).